Calibr8/pet/README.txt

 ===================
 Manage (import, add, edit, clone, delete, export) the templates for your site from the Structure page (/admin/structure/pets).
-Users must have "administer previewable email templates" permission for this.
+Users must have "administer pet entities" permission for this.

 * Title (required) - A descriptive title for the template.
 For reference by PET administrators.
 Doesn't appear anywhere in the email itself.